hyphal-domenico/ewallace.github.io/team/_posts/2022-05-09-marcos-bermejo.md

 ORCID:
 scholar:
 image: /assets/images/team/Marcos_Bermejo_2022.jpg
-alum: false
+alum: true
 ---

-Marcos Bermejo is a postgraduate student doing his MSc dissertation project.
-He graduated in Biotechnology in 2020 in Politecnica University in Madrid.
-He is working in the Wallace lab using the open-source software package ‘riboviz’ to study the effect of inhibitory codons on slowing down translation in Fungi species.
+Marcos Bermejo was a postgraduate student doing his MSc Biotechnology dissertation project.
+He worked in the Wallace lab using the open-source software package ‘riboviz’ to study the effect of inhibitory codons on slowing down translation in fungal species.
+Marcos previously graduated in Biotechnology in 2020 in Politecnica University in Madrid.